 A sweet barn wedding with a string band #Wedding Porn#barn#boho weddings#bride in pants#DIY#diy centerpiece#iowa#lesbian weddings#LGBTQ#outdoor#pregnant bride#rustic wedding#tattooed bride November 19 2012 | Catherine Clark bijouxandbits Maggie and Theresia were married in an octagonal barn in in West Liberty, Iowa.
 They love DIY, so they made almost all of the decor themselves including all of the tablecloths, bunting, and book centerpieces.
 Friends made their cake and each of their grandmas made cookies.
 One of their favorite wedding moments was when their friends, who had formed a band and practiced for weeks for this event, performed "Home" by Edward Sharpe and the Magnetic Zeros.
 In addition, they hired a string band which led to much square dancing and frolicking (which the kids especially loved).
 Hannah White photographed the day and said, "Their family and friends surrounded them with the most support and encouragement I've ever seen at a wedding."
 She also noted that the food was spectacular, including tons of appetizers, Indian cuisine, and an epic dessert bar.
 Let's take a look… Related Post Kim & Cole's barn and bonfire wedding We spied this most excellently dressed wedding party recently and were totally hoping to see the full wedding story.
 Thankfully, Kim and Cole obliged.
 Get...
 Read more Check out the rest of this sweet wedding over at Hannah White's blog.
 Here are some of the awesome vendors: Caterer: Masala Indian Cafe Musicians: Goosetown String Band Bakery: Sugarplum Cupcakes Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A snowy kiss, punch card guest book, and some wicked pirates NEXT Ruben & Joaquin's Mexican Dia de los Muertos wedding Show/Hide comments [ 11 ] This is definitely in the category of "weddings I'd like to go to".
 It looks like everyone is so happy and having a great time.
 Congratulations!
-12 agree Reply I love seeing pics like the one of the ceremony under the tree and being blown away that there are such naturally gorgeous places in the world.
+13 agree Reply I love seeing pics like the one of the ceremony under the tree and being blown away that there are such naturally gorgeous places in the world.
 What a beautiful day!
 Also, love the cake topper, love the kiddos, love the bowtie, and LOVE the adorable pregnant bride!
 7 agree Reply *LOVE* the dress!
 4 agree Reply Does anyone know where this dress came from?
 Or what pattern it was sewn from?
 1 agrees Reply ooh i'm pretty sure this is a dress from modcloth that i had been eyeballing for months and months but didn't think my boobs would be able to fit into! now i see this beautiful lady and know it would have fit! love it.
 1 agrees Reply I rarely comment on mostly picture wedding post, but my goodness, this is gorgeous.
 I don't know if I should be super jealous or super happy.
 I settled on a combination of both.
 5 agree Reply Most adorable wedding/couple/family ever!
 2 agree Reply Beautiful!
 These pictures do a wonderful job of capturing the beauty that is this union of love, as well as, all of the love that surrounds it!!
 So happy for Maggie and Theresia!
 2 agree Reply I absolutely adore the idea of a fingerprint ring!
 And that is one of the best pregnant-bride gowns I've ever seen!
 1 agrees Reply beautiful beautiful beautiful, everything about it!
 Reply Simply amazing!
 Makes my heart happy.
 Reply Leave a Reply to Sarah Cancel Reply Your email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.